 We also must work to change the systems that shame the traumatized and perpetuate trauma rather than provide healing.
 I'm invested in educating how poverty, inequity, addiction, racism, toxic masculinity and homophobia - among other things - are manufacturing the Fear Culture we live in.
 We separate and isolate when we fear the behavior that childhood trauma has created, rather than move in and nurture each other.
 It's never too late to choose to live in accordance with UNCONDITIONAL LOVE.
 It takes a village.
 It really does.

-I am specifically invested in serving the healing of ACES in two populations that are each close to my heart:
+I am specifically invested in serving the healing of ACES in three populations that are each close to my heart:

 People who are incarcerated or formerly incarcerated